Bibi10/Blockchain_Path/README.md

 A dApp is an app where the server side is unique and run by all ethereum node.
 Dapp are way of building app for internet, it lets us run app with backend hosted on blockchain instead of normal server.
 There are many platform of coding decntralized application :
-Since computing is one most important aspects of building dapps.
+Since computing is one most important aspects of building dapps, it make sense to get further with interracting wih smart contracts and then proceding further.

 - Dev Tools
 Truflle, Embark